 1. Set ceiling fans to run counter-clockwise

-In the summer, switch the your fan to a counter-clockwise rotation to push the air down.
+In the summer, switch the fan to a counter-clockwise rotation to push the air down.
 (Most ceiling fans include a switch to change the direction of the blades.)
 The movement of air over your skin will create a cooling effect.
 Stand-up fans provide the same relief.
 Remember, fans cool people, not rooms, so turn off fans when you’re not using the room.

 For the best energy savings, ENERGY STAR®-rated ceiling fans are 60% more efficient than standard models.
 Ceiling fans use less energy than air conditioning, making this an excellent energy-saving hack during the hot summer days.